bennylope/zappa-django-guide/docs/aws_database.md

 # Creating an RDS Database

-instructions on how to create a PostGreSQL database here
+instructions on how to create a PostgreSQL database here